ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view).
 2. Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") at the end of the row and select **Delete**.

-## Managing file shares and mount targets from the CLI
+## Managing file shares, accessor share bindings, and mount targets from the CLI
 {: #file-storage-manage-cli}
 {: cli}